 I called it ThoFu for Thomas’ Functional Interpreter.
-I think it teats good… You can get some brief impressions from the slideshow below.
+You can get some brief impressions from the images below.

-The whole project is open, you can find it as an Eclipse project on my Bitbucket account.
+The whole project is open source, you can find it on my GitHub account.
 It contains the actual code, all libraries, screen-shots, unit tests and (of course) some documentation like UML diagrams.
-Here are the links to the GIT repository:

-Here is the executable JAR-file (Note: You need Java 7).
+Here is the executable JAR-file.
 Just download it, double-click it and go-ahead: